Fine Desserts

 Instructions

 • Strain the berries from the syrup and set aside.
-Now it's a good time to add in the cassis to the berry syrup.
+Then add the cassis to the berry syrup and set aside.

-• In a large bowl using a hand mixer or large whisk, beat the whipping cream, sugar, and vanilla until soft peaks form.
+• In a large bowl using an electric hand mixer or a large whisk, whip the heavy cream, sugar, and vanilla until soft peaks form.

-• Dip ladyfingers in the berry simple syrup liquid and place in an 8×8 pan to make the first layer – you can fit about 7 cookies in each layer.
+• Briefly dip the ladyfingers one at a time in the berry syrup and place in an 8×8 inch (20x20 cm) dish to make the first layer – you can fit about 14 cookies in each layer.
 Don't let them soak as they will fall apart, just a quick dunk in the syrup is enough.

 guest